 "Is a 'critical' patch critical to your organization?" asked Schultze.
 "Look at the risk involved."
 For example, a denial of service is ranked as a low-level threat by Microsoft, but could be critical to an online bank, he said.

 Jesse Horowitz, the technology manager at financial giant Wells Fargo, said a generic rating system is almost impossible to use because business impacts are different for every company and in different industries.
 He suggests assessing the business worth of the system and creating a detailed inventory so you know what is vulnerable and where it is.
-Also, "if an exploit in the wild has a high business impact,
+Also, "if an exploit in the wild has a high business impact, we would rush to apply the patch without the normal testing."

 Knowing where those vulnerable systems are being used plays an important role, but, cautioned Schultze, keep in mind that desktops and Web servers are equally vulnerable to a remote exploit.